 If the coupler or hitch fails, a properly connected and working breakaway brake system will apply the trailer brakes.
 The safety chains will keep the tow vehicle attached and as the trailer brakes are applied, the trailer/tow vehicle combination will come to a controlled stop.

-Connect the lanyard to the tow vehicle so that the

-hydraulic actuator will engage or the electric brake pullpin will be pulled out before all of the slack in the safety chains is taken up.
+Connect the lanyard to the tow vehicle so that the electric brake pull pin will be pulled out before all of the slack in the safety chains is taken up.
 Do not connect the lanyard to a safety chain, hitch ball or hitch ball assembly.
 This would keep the breakaway brake system from operating when it is needed.